mozilla/extension-activity-monitor/CONTRIBUTING.md

 #### Rendering Logs

 The logs are being rendered using [`log-view`](https://github.com/mozilla/extension-activity-monitor/blob/master/src/lib/web-component/log-view/) web component.
 Along rendering the new logs the filter options also get updated.
-While filters are being applied, any new logs that doesn't match the filters will be rendered as hidden in `log-view`.
+While filters are being applied, any new log that doesn't match the filters will be rendered as hidden in `log-view`.

 #### Filtering Log Entries